IBM/cp4i-workshop/exercise-event-streaming/README.md

 Congratulations !
 You successfully completed the following key steps in this lab:

 * Configured the Trader Lite app to use MQ
-* Deploy Kafka Connect
+* Deploy IBM Event Streams
-* Generated transactions in the Trader Lite app and verified that the data is being replicated via MQ and Kafka.
+* Generated transactions in the Trader Lite app and verified that the data is being replicated via MQ and IBM Event Streams.
-Event Streams